The Ultimate Guide to Caring for “”Bamboo”” Plants

 1. Choose a healthy bamboo plant that is at least 3 years old.

-2. In early spring, dig up the plant carefully, ensuring you retain as many roots as possible.
+2. In early spring, carefully dig up the plant, retaining as many roots as possible.

-3. Divide the clump into smaller sections, each with at least one culm and a healthy root system.
+3. Divide the clump into smaller sections, ensuring each has at least one culm and a healthy root system.

-4. Replant the divisions in well-prepared soil, ensuring they are spaced adequately.
+4. Replant the divisions in well-prepared soil, ensuring adequate spacing.

 5. Water thoroughly and keep the soil moist until new growth appears.